Credit Cards Travel Credit Cards

 • 25% inflight savings in the form of a statement credit when you buy food or beverages on American flights

-• Companion certificate good for $99 worth of travel for a guest provided each year if your account is still open 45 days after your anniversary date and you’ve spent at least $20,000 on purchases
+• Companion certificate each anniversary year for $99 for one guest if you spend $20,000 on purchases and your account remains open for 45 days after your anniversary

 • Travel accident insurance, baggage delay insurance, car rental insurance (secondary coverage), trip cancellation and interruption insurance; and 24/7 travel assistance services